-The objective of teaching Yoga Therapy techniques to postgraduate students is to provide them with comprehensive knowledge of therapeutic techniques applicable for various ailments.
-Students would be able to demonstrate usage of therapeutic aspect of Yoga in promotive, preventive, and curative therapy, demonstrate each technique prescribed for a disease and explain the working principles behind the techniques prescribed for various diseases.
-The student would be able to understand contraindications and indications of yogic practices in order to efficiently use Yoga as a therapy and explain the precautions to be taken before practicing the special techniques.
+Sr. No. At the end of semester, student will be able: CO 1 To describe comprehensive knowledge of therapeutic techniques applicable for various ailments.
+CO2 To demonstrate usage of therapeutic aspect of Yoga in promotive, preventive, and curative therapy, demonstrate each technique prescribed for a disease.
+CO3 To explain the working principles behind the techniques prescribed for various diseases.
+CO4 To understand contraindications and indications of Yogic practices in order to efficiently use Yoga as a therapy and explain the precautions to be taken before practicing the special techniques.